 The Recipe: 6-Ingredient No-Bake Chocolate Chip Cookies

 Why We Love It: If there's one thing that's better than chocolate chip cookies, it's no-bake chocolate chip cookies that require just six ingredients.
-This easy, vegan dessert recipe from Half Baked Harvest requires roasted cashews, pitted Medjool dates, coconut oil, vanilla extract, old-fashioned oats, vegan chocolate chips, and sea salt.
-Use a food processor to blend up all the ingredients and then mold the combination into cookie shapes to set in the freezer until firm.
+This easy, vegan dessert recipe from Half Baked Harvest is just as good as the "real" thing.

 Pro Tip: Drizzle melted chocolate across the top of the cookies for an extra touch of sweetness.

 If you're used to making a batch of cookies and sticking half in the freezer for another time, you'll love this recipe.
 Once they've fully cooled, pop them in the freezer for up to a month.
 If they've lost a bit of flavor after defrosting, put them in the oven for no longer than four minutes or sprinkle them with powdered sugar.

 Pro Tip: Alison Wu's recipe uses a dehydrator to dehydrate cookies.
 But if you don't want to shell out the cash on one, "I would bake at 200 degrees Fahrenheit (or your oven's lowest temperature setting) for 15 minutes, turn off the oven and allow to sit in the oven for another 10–15 minutes," Wu advises.

 The Recipe: Pumpkin Spice Paleo, Vegan Pecan Pie Bars